Course Outline

 N.B.
 A tutor/field educator will assess this task in person to gauge your ability to demonstrate effective interpersonal, communication and group work skills in the simulation.

 2. Reflect appreciatively and critically on your skills, and on feedback from your peers and articulate your deepening self awareness about becoming a social worker.
-Record your analysis in your reflective journal (to be submitted on-line one week after task is undertaken in class).
+Record your analysis in your reflective journal and submit to Canvas.

 Criteria: